 1. Normal price: The ‘normal price’ applies to all applicants who do not meet the criteria to receive a LCD tuition fees discount or a UNV price.
-As of 2013, it amounts to US$10,800 and may change depending on the exchange rate.
+As of March 2014, it amounts to US$11,400 and may change depending on the exchange rate.
 It applies to United Nations staff and staff of international organisations.

 2. Discounted price for citizens from Least Developed Countries (LDC): The discount is available to some applicants from LCD countries but is not automatically applied.
 The following persons are not eligible for discounted tuition fees:

 - Individuals with dual nationalities one of which is not from a LDC;

 - UN staff (this does not include UNVs) and staff from international organisations;